-Soils within Petaluma Gap are incredibly diverse and, according to the Petition to Establish the Petaluma Gap, difficult to calculate to a reasonable degree.
-However, Petaluma Gap's petition relied on two competing soil services from the National Soil Resources Conservation Service: (1) The Sonoma County 1972 soils report and (2) The Marin County 1985 soils report.
+Soils within Petaluma Gap are incredibly diverse and, according to the "Petition to Establish the Petaluma Gap", are difficult to calculate to a reasonable degree.
+However, such petition relied on two competing soil services from the National Soil Resources Conservation Service: (i) The Sonoma County 1972 soils report; and (ii) The Marin County 1985 soils report.
 In these reports, the predominant soil types in Petaluma Gap are the Tomales Loam and Steinbeck Loam soils which are described as "fine-loamy, mixed, superactive, mesic Ultic Haplustalfs," and are noted to be well-drained soils that formed from soft sandstone.
-While Sebastopol Hills contains trace amounts of Steinbeck loam, the majority of Sebastopol Hills is Goldridge Fine Sandy Loam soil.
+While Sebastopol Hills contains trace amounts of Steinbeck loam, the majority of Sebastopol Hills, as discussed previously, is Goldridge soil.
 The small deposits of Steinbeck loam soil within Sebastopol Hills can be found along its southeastern border, which abuts the Petaluma Gap.